 However, no situation in sports is entirely secure.
 In the case of Olympic rugby, every national team must compete to qualify weeks before opening ceremonies, which means coaches constantly rejigger their rosters for the best chance of making it to the games.
 During the last round of reconfiguring the team, Berta did not receive an invitation to return for 2019.
 “Imagine spending 24/7 with your friends playing a sport you love,” says Berta.
 “It was tough to leave them.”

 Here is where Berta’s champion mentality kicked in.
 Rather than sulking, she began planning her comeback immediately.
 She moved to Chicago to work full-time for the Digital League division.
 She also found a club team that’s run by one of her former U.S. coaches.
 Using tips for improvement from her U.S. team coaches as a guideline, she designed a fitness routine, and adheres to it religiously.
-Given her winning performance at the nation’s largest invitational, HSBC USA Sevens in Las Vegas this month — she can return to the U.S. team in time to prepare for the Tokyo games.
+Given her winning performance at the nation’s largest invitational, HSBC USA Sevens in Las Vegas in March — she can return to the U.S. team in time to prepare for the Tokyo games.